QUESTION: How much does the certificate course cost?

 QUESTION: Can you describe the non-live modules?
 How do those work?

 ANSWER: For these modules, you will be provided with readings relevant to the topic.
-You will also have one or more recorded lectures from Professor Rathod, related to the topic.
+You will also have one or more recorded lectures from the instructors, related to the topic.
 There may be supplemental videos and readings for you to deepen your knowledge of that topic.
 Additionally, you may be asked to participate in a discussion thread regarding important issues of immigration law and policy.
 Finally, most modules include written exercises that will require you to apply the content of the readings and lectures to real-life scenarios.
 You will submit these exercises via the course learning platform and will receive feedback and model answers.

 QUESTION: Is there a final exam?
 Do I receive a grade?